Tootman/WebMapDashboardv2/README.md

 # Proposed Client WebMap View
 ## User requirement
-- Ability to easily search for feature (or set of features), and  highlight on map,  by Condition, featureName, or Memorial Plaque / memorial name
+- Ability to easily search for feature (or set of features), and  highlight on map,  by Condition, featureName, or Memorial Plaque details / memorial name
  - Apply bookmarks (extents or map bounds), if map based on ward and/or park name(s)
  - Ability to see who (person or organisation) owns/manages an asset
  - Useful, but not essential, to have the ability to load data for the whole borough into MapAdmin, all at once
+ - (Related Data not needed?)
+ - (Completed/notCompleted symbology not needed?)

 ### User Stories
- - As a GIS user / client end-user I want to be able to respond to a customer  enquiry asking me where abouts in a park they can find their memorial bench (or memorial tree), by intuatively searching/inspecting an interactive WebMap
+ - As a GIS user / client end-user I want to be able to respond to a customer enquiry, (from my office computer), asking me where abouts in a park they can find their memorial bench (or memorial tree), by intuatively searching/inspecting an interactive WebMap

  - As a GIS user / client end-user I want to easily find the information on who owns (or manages) a specific feature that I have identified on the WebMap (eg a specific boundary wall.

  - (As a 'friend of park' (or as member of the public?)
-I want to identify the location of my memorial bench (or memorial tree), from a WebMap
+I want to identify the location of my memorial bench (or memorial tree), from an easily-usable WebMap, from my phone, tablet or computer

 ### Proposed map design behavour for 'who owns/manages what' map
-  Start with map containing all features of the park -  Click feature on map showing all features over OpenMap baselayer to view popup infoBox containing details inc who Owns/manages, (partly solved in WebApp, however would need to search table)
+  Start with map containing all features of the park Iie basic Leaflet -  Click feature on map showing all features over OpenMap baselayer to view popup infoBox containing details inc who Owns/manages, (partly solved in WebApp, however would need to search table)

 ### For map for searching for a specific memorial etc

-    Start with empty map (with minimal detail eg basebap with park bounds?) with search bar - generate a droplist of fuzzy results from searhc, and display (and zoom to), selected (clicked) result, on map.
+    Start with empty map (with minimal detail eg basebap with park bounds?) with search bar - generate a dropdownlist of fuzzy results from search, and display (and zoom to), selected (clicked) result, on map.